 What exactly does glycogen do?
 Wikipedia explains it nicely:

 In humans, glycogen is made and stored primarily in the cells of the liver and the muscles, and functions as the secondary long-term energy storage (with the primary energy stores being fats held in adipose tissue).

 Muscle cell glycogen appears to function as an immediate reserve source of available glucose for muscle cells.
 Other cells that contain small amounts use it locally as well.

-As you can see, glycogen is being used as a secondary source of energy, where fats are being used over it.
+As you can see, glycogen is being used as a secondary source of energy, where fats are being used instead of it.
 Once your body has become adapted to using fats (you’re in ketosis), then little glycogen is actually needed.

-Putting mass on may be slower on a ketogenic diet, but that’s because you’re putting lean mass on.
-If you need to put total mass on quicker, you can achieve your goals through other methods.
-Seek advice in my alternative ketogenic diet post.
+Putting mass on may be slower on a ketogenic diet, but that’s because you will primarily be putting lean mass on (without the extra fat).
+If you need to put total mass on quicker with the keto diet, then you can achieve your goals through other methods.
+Check out my alternative ketogenic diet post for more specific advice.

 It Will Hurt My Performance